akhodakivskiy/VimFx/documentation/api.md

   }
   ```

 - Adding new modes.
-This is intended to be used by extension authors who wish to
+This is the most advanced customization you can do to VimFx.
-  extend VimFx, not config file users.
+  Expect having to read VimFx’s source code to figure it all out.

   ```js
   vimfx.modes.new_mode = {